Explained in 90 seconds

 Investment Focus

-The fund’s aim is to achieve capital growth in the long term and invests in listed owner-managed companies in Switzerland where an entrepreneur or a founder family holds at least a 20% of a company’s voting rights.
+The fund’s aim is to achieve capital growth in the long term, is actively managed and invests in listed owner-managed companies in Switzerland where an entrepreneur or a founder family holds at least a 20% of a company’s voting rights.
 The qualities of these companies – a focused business model, Show moreShow less

 Investment suitability & Risk